inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

     minutes for the changes to be shown on the map.
 Also, check your additions in JOSM to make sure that you added them correctly.
-A good general rule is, if your point has an icon in JOSM, then it should be seen on the main map on the OpenStreetMap website.
+A good general rule is, if your point has an icon in JOSM, then it should be seen on the main map on the OSM website.

 6. Saving OSM files
 -------------------